 CARES Act Reporting

-The total number of unduplicated students who have received HEERF II and HEERF III Student Aid funds is 225.
+The total number of unduplicated students who received HEERF III funds during the fourth quarter of 2021 was 262.

-- To receive HEERF II Student Aid funds, Donnelly students were required to be enrolled as of 4/30/2021 and to be Title IV eligible.
-Donnelly prioritized students with exceptional need based on each student’s Expected Family Contribution (EFC) score on their 2020-21 FAFSA.
+- To receive HEERF III Student Aid funds, Donnelly students were required to be enrolled as of 11/18/2021.
+Following U.S. Department of Education guidance, Donnelly prioritized students with exceptional need based on each student’s Expected Family Contribution (EFC) score on their 2020-21 FAFSA.
 Students with zero EFC received a higher award amount as indicated in the chart below.

 This site provides information using PDF, visit this link to download the Adobe Acrobat Reader DC software.